Fabián Assmann

 Walter Fabián Assmann (born 23 March 1986) is an Argentine professional footballer who plays as a goalkeeper.

 Career

 Born in Zárate, Assmann made his debut on 21 April 2007, and played two more games in the 2007 Clasura competition.
-For the 2007 Apertura competition he wears the number 1 shirt, inheriting the starting goalkeeper position from Oscar Ustari, who left Independiente for Spanish La Liga side Getafe CF at the start of the 2007-08 season.
+For the 2007 Apertura competition he wears the number 1 shirt, inheriting the starting goalkeeper position from Oscar Ustari, who left Independiente for Spanish La Liga side Getafe CF at the start of the 2007–08 season.

-On August 2009, he was loaned to Spanish club UD Las Palmas.
+In August 2009, he was loaned to Spanish club UD Las Palmas.
 The Argentine goalkeeper returned to Independiente in July 2010.

+Assmann later joined Mexican club Venados F.C. after six years in total with Independiente.
+The Argentine only stayed in Mexico for six months however, making 12 appearances with Venados.

+In January 2015 Assmann joined Argentine club Quilmes, staying at the club for one year, racking up 10 appearances.

+After his one-year stint in Quilmes, Assmann joined Vélez Sarsfield.
+He stayed at the José Amalfitani Stadium for 18 months before transferring to fellow Buenos Aires club, Agropecuario where he stayed for just under a year, only making five appearances.

+In 2018 Assmann joined Aldosivi, staying at the club for three years but only making a total of five appearances for the Buenos Aires club.

+Staying in Buenos Aires, Assmann joined Defensores de Belgrano in January 2022 where he made four appearances for Defe before retiring from the sport later on in the year.